 Yes, your tart filling will solidify as it cools, so it won't be completely firm when it's first out of the oven.
 Let it cool about 15-20 minutes if you'd like to enjoy it warm.

 Store your pecan pie tart in the fridge, well wrapped, for up to four days.
-You can also freeze your pecan tart, wrapped in a double layer of aluminum foil, for up to two months.
+You can also freeze your pecan tart, wrapped in plastic wrap and a double layer of aluminum foil, for up to two months.

 If you try this recipe, I would love it if you could leave a star review rating and comment below!
 It’s so wonderful hearing your feedback!
 And don’t forget to share your creations with me by tagging @chenee_today on Instagram!